 There is therefore a need to improve the security of network and information systems across the UK, with a particular focus on essential services which if disrupted, could potentially cause significant damage to the economy, society and individuals’ welfare.

 Here we'll explain a bit more about our role in - and contribution to - NIS implementation in the UK, highlight the key messages, and give details on how those interested or affected can get involved.
-We've also published the top level objectives, principles and the narrative which explains them.
+We've also published the top level objectives and the narrative explaining them in a little more detail.

 What is the NIS Directive?